Currency Converter & Open Market Foreign Exchange In Pakistan 03 February 2025 - UrduPoint

 Currency Converter & Open Market Foreign Exchange In Pakistan 03 February 2025

-KARACHI, (UrduPoint / Pakistan Point News - 3rd Feb, 2025) Following are the selling/buying rates Of major currencies issued by the National Bank of Pakistan (NBP), here on Monday.
+KARACHI, (UrduPoint / Pakistan Point News - 4th Feb, 2025) Following were the Opening Rates of foreign currencies in kerb market issued by the Exchange companies Association

 Recent Stories